 We teach through our curriculum and beyond to ensure our children understand British Values and how they link to Shoscombe’s Core Values, and relate to us all.
 Here are some examples of when British values are shared:

 Curriculum themes and topics

 Our curriculum prepares children for life in British Society; this includes developing the understanding and use of money, effective reading and writing skills, collaboration and discussion to research ideas and concepts.
 Curriculum themes include historical and geographical study in the context of the United Kingdom as well as national and international comparisons.
 Topic examples: World War II, the Seaside, The Great Fire of London and Ancient Greece and the origins of Democracy.

 Daily acts of collective worship and whole school assembly

-Mutual respect is one of our core values.
+Respect is one of our core values.
 It is also taught within formal JIGSAW, PSHE and RE lessons and on an informal nature throughout the school day.
 Pupils are encouraged to know, understand and exercise their rights and personal freedoms and advised how to exercise these safely, for example through our E-Safety policy and PSHE work on keeping myself safe.

 Respect for all faiths and beliefs is promoted in the teaching of RE as children gain a greater understanding of religious diversity and practices for those religions represented in our school and the UK.
-Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) and we follow the agreed syllabus for BANES.
+Planning for RE is directed by the Standing Advisory Council for Religious Education (SACRE) and we follow the agreed syllabus for Somerset.
 The local Churches and other places of worship are visited as part of the RE curriculum.
 Children are encouraged to talk about their faith and learn about different festivals through the year.